United States ex rel. Toth v. Quarles

 Those who dissented gave various reasons.
 While Justice Sherman Minton agreed that civilians "not under the jurisdiction of the Military Code" have a right to a civilian trial, he argued that the Court had erred because Toth was not a "full-fledged civilian".
 Justice Stanley F. Reed on the other hand, argued that the solution to the question should have come from Congress amending the UCMJ and not via a Court order.

 As regards Toth, civilian authorities would never retry him; a 1989 article in the Military Law Review declares: "Toth literally got away with murder."
+Toth had died nearly 30 years earlier.
+On December 20, 1960, Toth became ill while attending a party in Pennsylvania.
+Toth, 29, was taken to a hospital and pronounced dead on arrival.